nmathew98/txn/README.md

 ## Background

 The scenario: when a customer checks out their cart, we need to create an order via the order microservice and a payment via the payment microservice.
-A checkout should only be successful if both are successful, and if either one is unsuccessful, then the checkout should fail: the order should not be created and the customer should not be charged
+A checkout should only be successful if both are successful, and if either one is unsuccessful, then the checkout should fail: the order should not be created and the customer should not be charged.

 A request can fail for many reasons: either the request provides invalid input (in which case we would want to rollback all changes `onError`) or the network fails (in which case we would want to `makeRetry` the request, the solution to the extreme case of retries failing being throwing our hands in the air and handling things manually).